-California Thoracic Society Names UCSD Doctor Best in State
+California Thoracic Society Names UC San Diego Doctor Best in State

 The annual Outstanding Clinician Award (OCA) is designed to honor unsung heroes who demonstrate the highest level of excellence in the clinical care of patients affected by respiratory diseases and breathing disorders.
 Morris was chosen for the award based on his care of patients in the ICU, on the hospital wards, in the clinic and in the community.
 He is particularly passionate about preventing death and disability from blood clots within the lungs (pulmonary embolism).
 “I visited UC San Diego Medical Center in 1991,” said Morris.
 “Before lunch time, I knew this was the best medical center in the country for me to work in, and the perfect place to discover how to fight pulmonary embolism.”

-“As the Medical Director for Respiratory Services, Dr. Morris exemplifies UCSD’s commitment to teaching and excellent clinical care,” said Angela Scioscia, M.D., Chief Medical Officer, UCSD Medical Center.
+“As the Medical Director for Respiratory Services, Dr. Morris exemplifies UC San Diego’s commitment to teaching and excellent clinical care,” said Angela Scioscia, MD, Chief Medical Officer, UC San Diego Medical Center.
 “He is a remarkable physician leader and under his guidance the respiratory therapy team has achieved national recognition.”

 Lung disease is the number three killer in America, responsible for one in seven deaths.
 According to the American Lung Association, more than 35 million Americans are living with chronic lung disease such as asthma, emphysema and chronic bronchitis.
 Morris has dedicated his career to fighting these statistics and advocating for patient needs.